Aliases for IRAK4 Gene

 This gene encodes a kinase that activates NF-kappaB in both the Toll-like receptor (TLR) and T-cell receptor (TCR) signaling pathways.
 The protein is essential for most innate immune responses.
 Mutations in this gene result in IRAK4 deficiency and recurrent invasive pneumococcal disease.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for IRAK4 Gene

 IRAK4 (Interleukin 1 Receptor Associated Kinase 4) is a Protein Coding gene.
-Diseases associated with IRAK4 include irak4 deficiency and invasive pneumococcal disease, recurrent isolated, 1.
-Among its related pathways are Toll-like receptor signaling pathway and Influenza A. GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with IRAK4 include Irak4 Deficiency and Invasive Pneumococcal Disease, Recurrent Isolated, 1.
+Among its related pathways are TRAF Pathway and Bacterial infections in CF airways.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is IRAK1.

 UniProtKB/Swiss-Prot for IRAK4 Gene